oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 values in a ``dsn`` parameter override values passed as individual parameters, which themselves override values set in the ``params`` object.

+You can also set the transaction priority when creating a standalone connection.
+See :ref:`txnpriority` for more information.

 Closing Connections
 +++++++++++++++++++